survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 The above is the basic setup you need, regardless of your webpack configuration.
 Execute `npm run build:stats` now.
 After a while you should find _stats.json_ at your project root.
 This file can be pushed through a variety of tools to understand better what's going on.

-{pagebreak}

-You can also consider using the following flags:

-- `--profile` to capture timing-related information.
-The setting is optional but good to set.
-- `--progress` to show how long webpack spent in different stages of the build.
+T> To capture timing-related information during the build, set `profile` to `true` in webpack configuration.

 T> [0x](https://www.npmjs.com/package/0x) can generate a flamegraph of webpack execution to understand where time is spent.